cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/3-stored-game.md

 With a simple yet successful unit test, you can add more consequential ones to test your helper methods.

-First create a file that declares some constants that you will reuse throughout:
+First, create a file that declares some constants that you will reuse throughout:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/full-game-object/x/checkers/testutil/constants.go]
 package testutil